 Current members of the AIAA committee/group responsible for the selection process for a particular award are not eligible to be nominated for that award until expiration of their membership term, which occurs yearly on April 30th.
 Membership term is defined as being on a committee/group roster at AIAA HQ between May 1st – April 30th.

-Current members of the AIAA Board of Trustees, AIAA Council of Directors, and or AIAA Foundation Board of Trustees are not eligible to be nominated for any AIAA award until their term of service ends.
-Terms of service typically start and end in May, with the turnover of the Boards and Council.
+Current members of the AIAA Board of Trustees and/or AIAA Council of Directors are not eligible to be nominated for any AIAA award until their term of service ends.
+Terms of service typically start and end in May, with the turnover of the Board and Council.

 Current members of the AIAA Staff are not eligible to be nominated for any AIAA Award while employed by AIAA.
 A former AIAA employee with past AIAA volunteer service may be nominated after their employment is terminated, but the justification for the award nomination should be based on their volunteer service and not their AIAA employment.